sostema/sostema/README.md

 # Data Scientist and aspiring Software Engineer

-## Some info about me

-- ✨ Interested in various topics like **DS/ML, backend engineering and game development**
+- ✨ Interested in various topics like **DS/ML, software engineering and game development**

-- 👨‍🏫 Would love to find a **mentor in DS/ML related fields**

-- 🌱 I’m currently learning **Rust** (mainly for little pet projects)

-- 👯 I’m looking to collaborate on **creating boilerplate repositories for faster and better hackathon experience**

-- 🤝 I’m looking for help with **writing academic papers on NLP-related topics**

-- 💬 Ask me about **machine learning pipelines on PyTorch (Lightning)**

 ### Languages I happen to know